sh4hrazad/bhoptimer/README.md

 ![](https://img.shields.io/badge/neko%20fl4n-included-ff6a6a)
 # !!!
 Modified timer.
-Do not use if you know what you are doing!
+Do not use unless you know what you are doing!
 [![Discord server](https://discordapp.com/api/guilds/389675819959844865/widget.png?style=shield)](https://discord.gg/jyA9q5k)

 ### RECOMPILE ALL YOUR PLUGINS THAT USE `#include <shavit>` OR STUFF WILL BREAK